How To Start An LLC In New Mexico [2023 Guide]

 – Ltd. Company

 – Ltd. Co.

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 Effective Date Request – If you want the LLC to start immediately, choose today’s date.
-If you want to LLC to start later, enter a date less than 90 days in the future to start.
-The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year and the business isn’t going to have any activity until the start of the year.
-By delaying until the following year they will reduce the number of end of year filings.
+If you want the LLC to start later, enter a date less than 90 days in the future to start.
+The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business isn’t going to have any activity until the following year.
+By delaying until the following year, they save from having to file one business tax filing.

 NAICS – This section is optional and asks for information regarding the activities of the business.
-To do that, there is a number called NAICS (North American Industry Grouping Code).
-This code is a six-digit number that classifies and categorize the different businesses.
+To answer, there is a number called NAICS (North American Industrial Classification System).
+This code is a six-digit number that classifies and categorizes the different business industries.
 This information is used in reporting statistical data for each of the industries in the U.S. Remember this number as you will need it when filing annual tax returns.
-Find your NAICS number here.

 If the activities of your business aren’t specifically listed, choose one that is close.
 The filing allows for up to three codes to be entered.